dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 }
 ```

-This method defines two lifetimes `'a` and `'b` and there relationship, specifically that `'b` is greater than `'a`.
+This method defines two lifetimes `'a` and `'b` and their relationship, specifically that `'b` is greater than `'a`.
 This allows for the callsite to have more granular rules for how values can be safely passed into methods vs. the more coarse grained rules present today.

 ## Related Information